 At about 9:30 in the morning on October 15, 1891, Marcellus Gould, a superintendent at the Amoskeag Mills in Manchester, N.H., went hunting for engineer Samuel Bunker.
 What was going on with the steam power at the mill, Gould wanted to know?
 The delivery of power from the great shaft that ran mills 4, 5, 7 and 8 had been erratic all morning.

 Bunker replied: “There is nothing that I know of, but I’ll see.”
-With that he headed for the pit on the ground floor of mill Number 7 that housed the Amoskeag’s power plant.
-Those words were the last he ever uttered to another soul.
-Moments later the mill would explode.
+With that he headed for the pit that housed the Amoskeag’s power plant on the ground floor of mill No. 7.
+He never uttered any other words to another soul.
+Moments later the mill exploded.

 The Corliss Engine

-The Amoskeag Mills 4, 5, 7 and 8 were powered by a Corliss steam engine.
-In the 1876 Centennial Exhibition in Pennsylvania, the Corliss had been the star of the show.
 The exhibition kicked off when U.S. President Ulysses Grant and Brazilian Emperor Pedro II jointly started a massive Corliss built expressly for the event.
-The engine delivered power to virtually the whole exhibition, using shafts of more than a mile in length.
+The engine delivered power to virtually the whole exhibition, using shafts of more than a mile long.

-At Manchester, the factories were powered trough an arrangement whereby water from the Merrimack River could be diverted to turn the shafts that drove the equipment.
+At Manchester, the factories were powered by water from the Merrimack River diverted to turn the shafts that drove the equipment.
 The river worked in conjunction with the Corliss engine.
-Lift gates were closed or opened to keep the right proportion of river power flowing so the Corliss didn’t run too fast.
+Lift gates closed or opened to keep the right amount of river power flowing so the Corliss didn’t run too fast.
 And at low water, the engine could run exclusively on fuel.

-Marcellus Gould was a troubleshooting mill manager who worked at facilities from New Hampshire to Connecticut.
-Gould was a one-time state senator in New Hampshire.
-He had an eye for constructing facilities and a knack for making mills profitable.
+Marcellus Gould, a troubleshooting mill manager, had worked at facilities from New Hampshire to Connecticut before the Amoskeag mill disaster.
+A one-time state senator, Gould had an eye for constructing facilities and a knack for making mills profitable.
 He worked to generate sales of the latest fabrics while managing the revenue streams from worker housing and keeping wages in check.

 After asking Bunker to check out the power plant, Gould stepped into a tunnel that ran between the mills to return to mill 5, where the inconsistency of the power had been slowing the work of carders.
-He was halfway along the tunnel when the Corliss blew apart.
+He had gone halfway along the tunnel when the Corliss blew apart.

 Seconds before the failure, an assistant engineer had looked through a window into the Corliss engine room and noticed the flywheel turning at an excessive speed.
-Sparks were flying from the 42-inch-wide main belt around the wheel.
+Sparks flew from the 42-inch-wide main belt around the wheel.
 The assistant was cutting power to the Corliss when it failed.

-In the mill, the instability of the power supply was growing worse.
+In the moments before the Amoskeag mill disaster, the power supply was getting more and more unstable.
 Carding machines to the south of the power plant were stopping from inadequate power.
 At the same time, looms operating on the northern side of the Corliss were operating too fast.
 The looms shut down as they reached dangerous velocity.
 The shutoff mechanism on one loom failed, and it sped along at a frantic pace that no one ever recreated – either before or after the failure.

 The impact of the disaster could be felt throughout the mills.
 First came what sounded like an enormous explosion as the flywheel on the Corliss flew apart.
 That was followed by several seconds of cacophony as timbers fell, parts of the mill buildings collapsed and steam jetted out of the failed engine.